A Survey on Stance Detection for Mis- and Disinformation Identification: Lessons Learned and Future Trends

-\paragraph{Size} A major limitation holding back performance of machine learning models is the size of existing stance detection datasets.
-The vast majority of such datasets contain at most a few thousand examples.
-Contrasted with the related task of Natural Language Inference, where datasets such as SNLI~\citep{bowman-etal-2015-large} of more than half a million samples have been collected, this is far from optimal. {Moreover, the small dataset sizes are often accompanied with skewed class distribution with very few examples from the minority classes.
-This indeed is the case in many of the datasets we include in this study~\citep{zubiaga-etal-2016-rumor-spread,derczynski-etal-2017-rumoureval,pomerleau-2017-FNC,Baly-2018-IntegratingSD,gorrell-etal-2019-semeval,lillie-etal-2019-joint,AraStance2021:NLP4IF} and can lead to significant disparity in per label performance as outlined in Section~\ref{sec:methods}.
-Several techniques had been proposed for mitigating this, such as sampling strategies~\citep{Nie2019CombiningFE}, weighting data classes~\cite{veyseh-etal-2017-temporal-attention}\footnote{{Weighting is not trivial for some setups, e.g.,~threaded stance~\citep{ZubiagaKLPLBCA18}}}, crafting artificial examples from auxiliary tasks~\cite{yang-etal-2019-blcu,hardalov2021fewshot}, or training on multiple datsets~\citep{schiller2021stance,hardalov2021cross,hardalov2021fewshot} (see Section~\ref{sec:methods} for more details).}
+\paragraph{Dataset Size} A major limitation holding back the performance of machine learning for stance detection is the size of the existing stance datasets, the vast majority of which contain at most a few thousand examples.
+Contrasted with the related task of Natural Language Inference, where datasets such as SNLI~\citep{bowman-etal-2015-large} of more than half a million samples have been collected, this is far from optimal. {Moreover, the small dataset sizes are often accompanied with skewed class distribution with very few examples from the minority classes, including many of the datasets in this study~\citep{zubiaga-etal-2016-rumor-spread,derczynski-etal-2017-rumoureval,pomerleau-2017-FNC,Baly-2018-IntegratingSD,gorrell-etal-2019-semeval,lillie-etal-2019-joint,AraStance2021:NLP4IF}.
+This can lead to a significant disparity for label performance (see Section~\ref{sec:methods}).
+Several techniques have been proposed to mitigate this, such as sampling strategies~\citep{Nie2019CombiningFE}, weighting classes~\cite{veyseh-etal-2017-temporal-attention},\footnote{{Weighting is not trivial for some setups, e.g.,~threaded stance~\citep{ZubiagaKLPLBCA18}}} crafting artificial examples from auxiliary tasks~\cite{yang-etal-2019-blcu,hardalov2022fewshot}, or training on multiple datasets~\citep{schiller2021stance,hardalov2021cross,hardalov2022fewshot}}.